CptnWookie/Rocket_Elevators_Controllers/README.md

 ---> Floor Button # 7 pressed <---                              <---- requestFloor function is called.

-Elevator A is moving up ... currently at Floor 3 Elevator A is moving up ... currently at Floor 4                <---- moveElevator function is called.
+Elevator A is moving up ... currently at Floor 3 Elevator A is moving up ... currently at Floor 4                <---- moveElevator function is called and displays each floors.
-Elevator A is moving up ... currently at Floor 5                      and displays each floors Elevator A is moving up ... currently at Floor 6
+Elevator A is moving up ... currently at Floor 5
+Elevator A is moving up ... currently at Floor 6

 Elevator A arrived at Floor 7                                   <---- the elevator has reached his destination.